 The Board of Directors has overall responsibility for the establishment and oversight of the Group's risk management framework.
-The Board of Directors has established the Executive Management Committee, the Banking Risk Management Technical Committee, Technical Committee for the Management of Assets and Liabilities (CTALCO), Technical Committee on Operations Risk, Technical Committee of Audit, Compliance and Internal Control, Technical Committee of Analysis of the Internal Regulations, Politics and Credit Approval Technical Committee, Credit and Risk Committees from the Banks' s headquarter (credit approval), Credit and Risk Committee from the branches / agencies that are responsible for formulating and / or monitoring of risk management policies in their area of expertise.
-Board of Directors periodically reviews the activity of these committees.
+The Board of Directors has established the Executive Management Committee, the Banking Risk Management Technical Committee, Technical Committee for the Management of Assets and Liabilities (CTALCO), Technical Committee on Operational Risk, Technical Committee on Audit, Compliance and Internal Control, Technical Committee on Internal Regulations Analysis, Technical Committee on Credit Policy and Approval, Credit and Risk Committees from the Bank's headquarters (credit approval), Credit and Risk Committees from the branches / agencies that are responsible for drafting and / or monitoring risk management policies in their area of expertise.
+The Board of Directors periodically reviews the activity of these committees.

-The Board of Directors monitors the compliance with Group risk policies and the improvement of the general risk management frame in connection with risks at which the Group is exposed to.
+The Board of Directors monitors the compliance with Group risk policies and the improvement of the general risk management frame in connection with risks the Group is exposed to.

-Banca Transilvania S.A.'s strategy regarding significant risk management focuses over the realization of the budgeted ratios in a controlled risk environment which ensures both the normal continuity of the business and the protection of the shareholders and clients' interest.
+Banca Transilvania's strategy regarding significant risk management focuses on achieving the budgeted ratios in a controlled risk environment, which ensures both the normal continuity of the business and the protection of the interests of shareholders and clients.
 Banca Transilvania S.A. ensures that its risk management strategy is adequate in terms of undertaken risk profile, nature, size and business complexity and also in correlation with its business plan.